nuitsjp/CopyToMarkdownAddIn/README.md

 # Copy to Markdown Add-In

+Add-In for Excel.

-Add-In for Excel to copy from Excel to Markdown.
+* Copy from Excel to Markdown.
+* Copy from Markdown to Excel.

 [The Japanese document is here.](https://github.com/nuitsjp/CopyToMarkdownAddIn/blob/master/README-jp.md)